OUR FOUNDERS (APOSTLE & MRS. WASHINGTON)

 Without hesitation, Apostle turned to Ben and said, “I can’t leave you here.
 I have to take you home.”

 He brought Ben into his house and asked his wife to bear with him.
 With grace and understanding, Mrs. Washington welcomed Ben.
-Miraculously, Ben experienced no withdrawal symptoms—no cold turkey, no detox.
+Miraculously, Ben experienced no withdrawal symptoms: no cold turkey and no painful detox.
 Morning after morning, he was stunned by the absence of pain.
 God had sovereignly removed the addiction from his body.

-And for fifteen years, God has kept that promise.
-Though many arrived at the rehab looking close to death, not one life has been lost.
+For fifteen years, God has kept that promise.
+Although many arrived at the rehab looking close to death, not one life has been lost.
 Time and again, God has proven faithful.

 The following Wednesday, Apostle took Ben back to the ghetto.
 The transformation was undeniable.
-The people saw Ben—clean, radiant, renewed—and said, “We are going with you.
+The people saw Ben (clean, radiant, and renewed) and said, “We are going with you.
 Do for us what you did for Ben.”
 That day, six men followed Apostle home.

 From that moment, Wednesdays became the official day for ghetto outreaches.
 The number of rehabilitants grew from six to over 170 men.